__callStatic() Method

 That way, it is possible to create dynamically static methods, without hardcoding them.

-The __callStatic() method receives the name of the target-method, and a list of argument.
+The __callStatic() method receives the name of the target-method, and a list of arguments.

 The __callStatic() method has a related version for non-static methods, called __call().